 Thwarting How Attackers Operate

 Memory corruption attacks try to trick a software program into running attacker-provided code, instead of programmer-written code.
 For this to work, the attacker must find vulnerabilities in the software binary code that allow the injection of code and/or the redirection of execution.
-Alkemist transforms software binaries so that attackers can’t calculate in advance how to successfully execute their code.
+Alkemist transforms open source, in-house developed code, and third-party software binaries so that attackers can’t calculate in advance how to successfully execute their code.

 What Alkemist Does

-RunSafe Security’s Alkemist technology hardens software binaries against memory corruption errors and buffer overflow exploits – the techniques attackers typically use to gain control of embedded systems and devices.
-Alkemists’s remotely deployable, self-service cyberhardening transformation process can be accessed through a web client or RestAPI.
-It utilizes the following runtime application self-protection techniques:
+RunSafe Security’s Alkemist hardens software against memory corruption errors and buffer overflow exploits – the techniques attackers typically use to gain control of embedded systems and devices.
+Alkemist’s remotely deployable, automatic cyberhardening transformation tool utilizes Runtime Application Self-Protection (RASP) and Moving Target Defense (MTD) techniques.

-- Stack Frame Randomization, which creates stack-level entropy by randomizing the buffer set aside for local variables when functions are instantiated on the stack.
+- Stack Frame Randomization creates stack-level entropy by randomizing the buffer set aside for local variables when functions are instantiated on the stack.
 This entropy deprives an attacker of the information needed to craft a payload that weaponizes a stack overflow vulnerability.

 By precluding an exploit from spreading across multiple devices and networks, Alkemist disrupts hacker economics and shifts the odds in favor of the defender.

 Render threats inert by eliminating attack vectors and significantly reducing vulnerabilities.